 Netflix started this year with a release of a highly controversial original show called Messiah.
 What other than controversy could you possibly expect when you title your series MESSIAH in 2020?

 The basic plot of the messiah is the second coming of al-Masih/the Messiah/ Jesus into the modern world.
 The show is capturing society’s reaction to him.
-Al-Masih comes out of nowhere, he’s incredibly charismatic, preaches God’s word and masses follow him.
+Al-Masih comes out of nowhere, he’s incredibly charismatic, preaches God’s word and the masses follow him.
 He performs miracles with the whole world watching thanks to social media and television.

 Sadly, Netflix gave up the major spoiler away in the trailer and the whole Messiah promo for this show was build up around one question.